heitzmann/gdspy/README.md

 * Changed return value of `slice` to avoid creating empty `PolygonSet`.
 * Added argument `timestamp` to GDSII writing functions.
 * Improved `Round` to support creating ellipses.
+* Increased maximum number of vertices per polygon to 8190.

 ### Version 1.3.1 (Jun 29, 2018)
 * `PolygonSet` becomes the base class for all polygons, in particular `Polygon` and `Rectangle`.